darrenfishell/data-projects/retail-power-compare/readme.md

 This is then joined with two files -- one showing annual CEP load by utility, annualized from the MPUC file showing retail supplier load for "small class" customers, which includes small businesses and residential customers.

-It should be noted that the source file here reflects
+It should be noted that the source file reflects an average daily load by customer class.
+That number is extrapolated out to a yearly value.

 It is also joined with the same weighted standard offer price file used in the low-cost estimate.